Zarch: Game engine

 The hillside landscape is generated from a number of pseudorandom sequence sine waves.

 Legacy

 The game was voted the 5th best game of all time in a 1991 issue of Amiga Power.

+Followup

 The followup to Zarch was a game using the same landscape engine, called Conqueror.
 In this game, the player controls a tank, and fights enemy tanks in a realistic manner.
 It was coded by Jonathan Griffiths and released on the Archimedes, PC, Atari ST and Amiga.

+V2000

-In 1998, ten years after Zarch was released, a sequel, V2000 (also known as Virus 2000), was released for the PC and PlayStation.
-It was developed by David Braben and his company Frontier Studios, who attempted to make the controls similar to but more forgiving than those of the original game.
+In 1998, ten years after Zarch was released, a sequel, V2000 (also known as Virus 2000), was released for Windows and PlayStation.
+It was developed by David Braben and his company Frontier Developments, who attempted to make the controls similar to but more forgiving than those of the original game.

-A few clones based on Zarch have also been created, including a version for Linux, also called Zarch, a remake for Windows (written in Blitz BASIC) called Z-Virus, and a version crossing Zarch with Pac-Man called ZarchMan.
-The Amiga game Zeewolf (1994) and its sequel have a noticeably similar design and appearance to Zarch.